-Today we want to present to your attention the interview with one of the talented Russian tattoo artist - Matty Nox.
+Today, we are excited to present an interview with one of Russia’s talented tattoo artists — Matty Nox.

-The artist lives in Moscow, and works in the KRAPIVA tattoo studio.
-Sasha (Matty Nox) is engaged in professional tattoo activity since 2010.
-In works, she experimenting with mixing different styles.
-In tattoos, you can see lightness inherent in the watercolor, and the brutal of Art Brut .
-These bold combinations find an echo in the hearts of fans of the conceptual style tattoos!
+The artist lives in Moscow and works at the KRAPIVA tattoo studio.
+Sasha (Matty Nox) has been professionally involved in tattooing since 2010.
+In her work, she experiments with blending different styles.
+You can see the lightness of watercolor mixed with the rawness of Art Brut.
+These bold combinations resonate with fans of conceptual tattoo styles!

-It all started off accidentally, when I decided to get a made-from-sketch tattoo.
-The artist appreciated my design and just suggested me that I got trained by him.
-It was interesting for me to show my worth in the creative sphere.
-By that time I’d already finished the Art and Graphic department and managed to work as a graphic designer, achieved some success in photography, but I always wanted to draw my own pictures.
-It’s important for me to develop in this field, to search my own style and the work material doesn’t really matter – be it paper, canvas or skin.
-Besides, though my “tutor” worked in a flat and boiled handles in pots where he cooked food, he earned quite a lot, which won me over, as I needed money at the time of my youth.
+It all started quite by accident when I decided to get a custom-designed tattoo.
+The artist appreciated my sketch and suggested that I train under him.
+I was curious to see if I could prove myself in a creative field.
+By that time, I had already graduated from the Art and Graphics Department and worked as a graphic designer, gained some success in photography — but I always wanted to draw my own pictures.
+For me, it’s important to grow in this field and search for my own style.
+The material doesn’t really matter — be it paper, canvas, or skin.

 Do you remember your first client?
-And what were your feelings when you were making your first tattoo?
+What did you feel when making your first tattoo?

-I tried almost all directions: from graphics to trash polka.
-You have to find what you like, what you are capable of and you need to understand the ways to express your ideas or your clients’ desires.
+I’ve tried almost every direction — from graphic work to trash polka.
+You have to discover what you enjoy, what you’re capable of, and how best to express your ideas — or your client’s vision.

-Can you remember any curious, extraordinary accidents in your tattoo artist career?
+Can you recall any curious or extraordinary events in your tattooing career?

 Sasha, thank you very much for the interesting interview!
-With pleasure we will look on your creative discoveries!
+We look forward to seeing your new creative discoveries!

 тату-мастер Matty Nox авторские цветные акварельные дизайн татуировки | Tattoo artist Matty Nox color watercolor design tattoo